IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/06-scope-of-variables.md

 ```
 {: .output}

-Inside a local scope a new global variable can be defined using the keyword global:
+Inside a local scope, a new global variable can be defined using the keyword **global**:
 ```matlab
 for i = 1:10
   global z